 As luck would have it, my first pro bono voluntary interview was conducted by an aggressive, belligerent FBI Agent.
 I believe he was a former marine.
-Our client had been contacted by this agent and was very concerned, if not terrified, about why he was being targeted by the FBI.
+Our client had been contacted by the agent and was very concerned, if not terrified, about why he was being targeted by the FBI.
 He was also obviously intimidated by the harsh tactics used by the agent.
 We met with the client for an hour or so and determined that he had absolutely no criminal exposure and that this was a true “voluntary interview.”
 Our client wanted to talk with the agent, if for no other reason than to get him off is back, so we agreed to a meeting.
-However, and pursuant to our advice, he would not answer general questions about his religious beliefs, which mosque he attended or give names of his friends or associates at the mosque.
+However, and pursuant to our advice, he would only answer specific questions and would not answer those that infringed on his Constitutional rights, ie. questions about his religious beliefs, which mosque he attended or give names of his friends or associates at the mosque.

 Within minutes of starting the interview, the agent began to express hostility with the idea of having lawyers in the room, especially lawyers who understood the law and DOJ policy concerning voluntary interviews.
 His already nasty personality became even more heated, eventually hitting the table and yelling that our “client did not have a right to a lawyer!”
 We immediately ended the interview.
 A few days later, we sent a letter of concern to the Special Agent in Charge of the FBI in Houston expressing our concern with the tactics and tone of the interview.
 The agent never harassed our client again.